 - Personal injury lawsuits arising from employment.

-This is simply a small sample, and many other areas of dispute between an employee and employer may be subject to a valid arbitration agreement.
+This is simply a small sample, and many other areas of dispute between you and your employer may be subject to a valid arbitration agreement.

-In California, all contracts (including arbitration agreements), must be:
+In California, all contracts (including arbitration provisions), must be: